Dubrovnik Old Town, Photo Source: www.pixabay.com

 About Dubrovnik

-Dubrovnik is well known as the Pearl of Adriatic and Dubrovnik city walls are on the list of UNESCO heritage list and attract many visitors all over the world.
+Dubrovnik is well known as the Pearl of the Adriatic and Dubrovnik city walls are on the list of UNESCO heritage list and attract many visitors from all over the world.

 Dubrovnik Banje Beach, Photo Credit: VIP Holiday Booker

-The old town of Dubrovnik offer postcard-perfect scenery.
-The complex of medieval stone streets, houses, churches and the museums, all with red roofs is surrounded by the azure Adriatic Sea.
+The old town of Dubrovnik offers postcard-perfect scenery.
+The complex of medieval stone streets, houses, churches, and museums, all with red roofs is surrounded by the azure Adriatic Sea.

-View of Dubrovnik old town port, approaching the eastern entrance to the old town, Photo Credit: VIP Holiday Booker
+View of Dubrovnik's old town port, approaching the eastern entrance to the old town, Photo Credit: VIP Holiday Booker

-The old town of Dubrovnik is one of best preserved examples of Gothic, Renaissance and Baroque architecture.
+The old town of Dubrovnik is one of the best-preserved examples of Gothic, Renaissance, and Baroque architecture.
 The Dubrovnik City Walls are under UNESCO protection since 1979.

 About the one-day trip to Dubrovnik from Split

 A one-day visit to Dubrovnik is one of our most popular day trips from Split and its surroundings.
-The itinerary can be specially adapted to couples, small groups of friends, families traveling with young children, extended families o teambuilding trips.
+The itinerary can be specially adapted to couples, small groups of friends, families traveling with young children, extended families, and team-building trips.

-Dubrovnik is located at the very south of Croatia.
-The distance between city of Split and city of Dubrovnik is 235 km.
-The drive by car or by mini van from one city to another lasts approximately 3hours.
-Traveling by bus can take on average 4-5 hours and we recommend avoiding this option for a one day trip.
+Dubrovnik is located in the very south of Croatia.
+The distance between the city of Split and the city of Dubrovnik is 235 km.
+The drive by car or by minivan from one city to another lasts approximately 3 hours.
+Traveling by bus can take an average of 4-5 hours and we recommend avoiding this option for a one-day trip.

-Since this is pretty long drive, and the full day tour will take up almost 12 hours of your time, to seize best of the day we recommend early start.
+Since this is a pretty long drive, and the full-day tour will take up almost 12 hours of your time, to seize the best of the day we recommend an early start.

-Taking the private tour is best option for a day trip to Dubrovnik.
-You travel in comfortable and air-conditioned mini van or sedan, with professional driver.
+Taking a private tour is the best option for a day trip to Dubrovnik.
+You travel in a comfortable and air-conditioned minivan or sedan, with a professional driver.
 In addition, since the tour is private, with only you and your friends or family traveling together, you can easily arrange stops along the way to your preferences.

 Stradun-Pjaca, the main street in Dubrovnik Old Town